privacyguides/privacyguides.org/docs/passwords.en.md

         - [:simple-appstore: App Store](https://apps.apple.com/app/strongbox-keepass-pwsafe/id897283731)

-There is also an offline-only version available called [Strongbox Zero](https://apps.apple.com/us/app/strongbox-keepass-pwsafe/id1581589638) if you don't need syncing; this version is stripped down so it has less attack surface.
+Additionally, there is an offline-only version offered: [Strongbox Zero](https://apps.apple.com/app/strongbox-keepass-pwsafe/id1581589638).
+This version is stripped down in an attempt to reduce attack surface.

 ## Command-line